Dr Samuel Ross (26 May 1991) is a British artist & designer.

 Early Life and Education

-In 2009, he began his studies in Graphic Design and Illustration at De Montfort University, Leicester, where he graduated with first class honours and was awarded the FSG design award in 2012.
-After being scouted at his degree show he progressed into product design, where he started his formal career.
+In 2009, he began his studies in graphic design and illustration at De Montfort University, Leicester, where he graduated with first-class honours and was awarded the FSG Design Award by Erik Spikerman in 2012.

-In 2012, artist Virgil Abloh found Ross’ work on Instagram and proceeded to employ Ross to work for him as an intern and then later, as a first design assistant.
+In 2012, artist Virgil Abloh found Ross’ work through Instagram and proceeded to employ Ross to work for him as an intern and then later as a first design assistant.

-DONDA & Virgil Abloh
+Donda & Virgil Abloh

-Ross debuted his design-led venture, SR_A (Samuel Ross & Associates) at the Hublot Prize exhibition in the Serpentine Gallery in 2019.
+Ross debuted his design-led venture, SR_A (Samuel Ross & Associates), at the Hublot Prize exhibition in the Serpentine Gallery in 2019.
 SR_A is a studio operating within the fields of luxury industrial design, interior installation, architecture, furniture design, sound design and sculptural/visual communication.

 Honours and Awards

 - 2022: London Chamber Of Commerce – Outstanding Contribution To Fashion.

 - 2022: Soho House Award – Established Change-maker Award – September.